 The Media and Entertainment Law Review: Latvia

-The media in Latvia has won the recognition of their rights and privileges in opposition to the state and individuals.
-Investigative journalists working in print, online, radio and TV have managed to reveal groundbreaking violations and crimes.
+The media industry in Latvia has won recognition of its rights and privileges in opposition to the state and individuals.
+Investigative journalists working online and in print, radio and television (TV) have done groundbreaking work to reveal serious violations and crimes.
 Public media, mainly owing to its digital presence, has been recognised as a legitimate, trustworthy and useful source of information.
 However, financial instability endangers its existence.
-Additionally, fake news, particularly, in terms of social networks, is an ever-growing problem.
+Additionally, fake news, particularly, in terms of social networks, is an ever growing problem.
 These issues diminish the overall image of the media in the eyes of society.
 Another issue is Russian-language TV channels, originating in Russia, which often violate the limitations of freedom of expression, distribute hate speech or ignore other principles of a free and responsible media.

-During the 2020 covid-19 pandemic, state financial support was issued to the media to promote awareness of measures taken during the emergency situation.
-Support was primarily issued to commercial media and media for national minorities, which were the categories recognised as most severely affected by the pandemic.
+During the 2020 covid-19 pandemic, state financial support was given to the media to promote awareness of measures taken during the emergency situation.
+Support was primarily provided to commercial media organisations and media aimed at national minorities, which were the categories recognised as being most severely affected by the pandemic.
+This financing has continued throughout 2021, but it is questionable whether it will ultimately be enough to sustain Latvia's public media sector.

 Legal and regulatory framework